prrvchr/OAuth2OOo/README.md

 - Updated the [Python trio][118] package to version 0.26.2.
 - Logging accessible in extension options now displays correctly on Windows.
 - Changes to extension options that require a restart of LibreOffice will result in a message being displayed.
+- To work with LibreOffice 24.8.x and Windows (32 and 64 bit), added binaries, for Python version 3.9 and win32 or win_adm64 architectures, to all Python packages included in the extension.

 ### What remains to be done for version 1.3.7: